nabanish/pubPerf/README.md

 To monitor any java application, the JMX metrics need to be exposed.
 For example, in case of Kafka, do the following:
 1. Contact me on nabanishs@gmail.com or +91-9007084606

+## Monitoring Kafka-connect(source and sink connectors) with Prometheus
+1. Use the same JMX Exporter as in the case of Kafka monitoring.
+2. Place the exporter in `/opt/kafka/connect-distributed/` and ....
+Contact me on nabanishs@gmail.com or +91-9007084606 for further details.

 ## Install UI for Apache Kafka containerized in podman and monitoring Kafka
 ### Install podman on your machine
 1.  `brew install podman` on Mac or RHEL: `dnf install container-tools` and then `dnf install container-tools`